-Knowing the correct paper roll size is the first step to use paper roll in your printer.
-If you know the model of receipt printer, you can Google about the receipt printer model, you can usually get exactly what products (paper rolls, printer ribbons, cleaning supplies, etc.) are compatible.
+Knowing the correct paper roll size is the first step in selecting and using paper roll in your printer.
+If you know the model of your receipt printer, you can Google the receipt printer model, and you can usually get exactly what products (paper rolls, printer ribbons, cleaning supplies, etc.) are compatible.
 If you don’t have immediate access to that information – here is a helpful guide to show you what to measure and how to measure them.

 There are four key measurements to any paper roll (see definitions below):

-The width of the thermal paper roll is the first number in the specification.
-It is the most important measurement because if this is wrong, the paper simply won’t fit into the terminal.
-Using a ruler, measure across the face of the roll from side to side, then you can get the roll width data.
-If you are taking the measurement directly from a printed receipt, it is incorrect you measure the slip of paper from left to right in the direction of the text printed on it, you must measure from edge to edge straight across.
-Remember to be as accurate as possible in mm as small discrepancies in size can be vital when purchasing till rolls!
+The width of the paper roll is the first number in the specification.
+It is the most important measurement because the paper won’t fit into the printer if this is wrong.
+The width is measured across the face of the roll from side to side.
+If you are taking the measurement directly from a printed receipt, be careful not to measure just the width of the printed text: you must measure across the entire paper, from edge to edge.
+Measure in millimeters as accurately as possible, as minor differences in size can be vital!

 In the United States, thermal paper roll widths are expressed in inches.
 Popular paper roll widths include 2 1/4, 3 1/8 inches.
-Generally, almost all credit card terminals take a 57mm wide roll, and the receipt printers take an 80mm roll.
+In other countries, the most popular paper roll widths are 57mm and 80mm.
+Generally, almost all credit card terminals take a 57mm width roll, and the receipt printers take an 80mm width roll.

-The diameter of till rolls can vary from anything as small as 20mm to over 250mm.
-The bigger the diameter, the more paper that is winding on the roll.
-When measuring the diameter of your roll, it is important to never purchase a roll with a diameter bigger than the recommended size by the receipt printer.
-This is as the roll may not fit in the machine.
+The diameter of rolls can vary from anything as small as 30mm to over 250mm – the bigger the diameter, the more paper that is wound on the roll.
+When measuring the diameter of your roll, keep in mind that it is important never to purchase a roll with a diameter bigger than the recommended size by the receipt printer, as it may not fit in the machine.

-It means what’s the length/amount of the paper is winding on the roll.
-In general, the longer paper means you are purchasing more paper there will be in the receipt printer.
-It is not a must-know measurement when you order the paper rolls, but the longer paper means it can be used longer time in the receipt printer and you don’t need to replace the paper rolls so frequently.
-Take an example, for 80mm x 80mm thermal paper roll, its length can vary from 55m to 83m.
-If you want to know how to get the length of a paper roll, read this useful article for more information.
+The roll length is simply a measure of how much paper is wound onto the roll.
+This is not a critical measurement when you order the paper rolls, but of course, a long paper roll will last longer and you won’t need to replace it as frequently.
+For example, for 80mm x 80mm thermal paper roll, its length can vary from 50m to 90m.
+If you want to know how to obtain the length of a paper roll, read this useful article.

-In the United States, the length of the thermal roll is expressed in feet.
-Thermal papers are commonly sold in lengths of 75, 150, 220 and 230 feet.
+In the United States, the length of a thermal roll is expressed in feet.
+Thermal paper rolls are commonly sold in lengths of 50, 80, 185, 220, 230, and 273 feet.

 4. Core Size

-The core size refers to the diameter of the tube on which the thermal paper is rolled.
+The core size refers to the diameter of the tube onto which the paper is rolled.

 Core I.D.
 (Inside Diameter) – The size of the center hole in the core.
-It is important because certain machines use a type of pin holder or spindle to support the roll and the core I.D. must match the size of these pins or spindle to function properly.
+It is important because certain machines use a type of pin holder or spindle to support the roll, and the core I.D. must match the size of these pins or spindles to function properly.
 The general core I.D. is 12.7mm (7/16″).

 Core O.D.
-(Outside Diameter) – The size of the entire core, hole and all.
-It is of less importance than the core I.D. but plays a role in the diameter/footage of the roll.
+(Outside Diameter) – The size of the entire core, hole, and all.
+It is less important than the core I.D. but plays a role in the diameter/footage of the roll.